-This Country Progress Report for the Global AIDS Response Progress Reporting 2012 is based on previous reports in connection with the 2001 'Declaration of Commitment on HIV/AIDS' as well as the 2004 'Dublin Declaration on Partnership to Fight HIV/AIDS in Europe and Central Asia'.
-The report is compiled by the Ministry of Health Welfare and Sport (VWS) and the Centre for Infectious Disease Control (CIb) of the National Institute for Public Health and the Environment (RIVM) with contributions from other ministries and stakeholders.
-The preparation of the report has been subject of discussion during a meeting of the Dutch 'STI and sexual health platform' where civil society stakeholders are represented.
+This Country Progress Report for the Global AIDS Response Progress Reporting 2014 is based on previous reports in connection with the 2001 'Declaration of Commitment on HIV/AIDS' as well as the 2004 'Dublin Declaration on Partnership to Fight HIV/AIDS in Europe and Central Asia'.
+The report has been compiled by the Ministry of Health Welfare and Sport (VWS) and the Centre for Infectious Disease Control (CIb) of the National Institute for Public Health and the Environment (RIVM) with contributions from other ministries civil society and other stakeholders.
 STI AIDS Netherlands, a non-governmental organisation (NGO) and an expertise STI centre for HIV and other STI, has consolidated the input from other NGOs.
 In particular, this involved completing part B of the National Composite Policy Index (NCPI) questionnaire and commenting on a final draft version of this Country Progress Report.